kaisenlinux/manpages-dev/packages/ethtool.md

                   Sub command to apply.
 The supported sub commands include --show-coalesce and --coalesce.

        q.B --cable-test
               Perform a cable test and report the results.
 What results are returned depends on the capabilities of the network interface.
-Typically open pairs and shorted pairs can be re‐ ported, along with pairs being O.K.
+Typically open pairs and shorted pairs  can  be reported, along with pairs being O.K.
 When a fault is detected the approximate distance to the fault may be reported.

        --cable-test-tdr
               Perform a cable test and report the raw Time Domain Reflectometer data.
-A pulse is sent down a cable pair and the amplitude of the reflection, for a given distance, is  report‐ ed.
+A pulse is sent down a cable pair and the amplitude of the reflection, for a given distance, is re‐ ported.
 A break in the cable returns a big reflection.
 Minor damage to the cable returns a small reflection.
-If the cable is shorted, the amplitude of the reflection can be nega‐ tive.
+If the cable is shorted, the amplitude of the reflection can be negative.
 By  default,  data is returned for lengths between 0 and 150m at 1m steps, for all pairs.
 However parameters can be passed to restrict the collection of data.
 It should be noted, that the interface will round the distances to whatever granularity is actually implemented.
 This is often 0.8 of a meter.
 The results should  include  the actual rounded first and last distance and step size.

            first  N
                   Distance along the cable, in meters, where the first measurement should be made.